Why Should Your Company Consider an Environmental Compliance Audit?

 - Universal waste (batteries, thermostats, fluorescent lights, etc.) – storage, signage, collection not sufficient

-Our Texas environmental consulting services include conducting environmental compliance assessments in the most comprehensive and cost effective manner possible.
+Our Texas environmental consulting services include conducting environmental compliance assessments in the most comprehensive and cost effective manner possible and we have helped many small companies navigate the TX EHS Audit Privilege Act with great success.

 Frequently, we conduct audits under the Texas Environmental Health & Safety Audit Privilege Act in order to protect our clients from environmental fines and penalties.